 Skilled worker route: $650 to $1,300

-If you’re Mister or Miss Luckypants, and have already secured a new Canadian gig, like 33-year-old David Badgerow did, your employer might connect you with an immigration company to manage the paperwork and speed up the process.
+If you’re Mr. or Miss Luckypants, and you have already secured a new Canadian gig, like 33-year-old David Badgerow did, your employer might connect you with an immigration company to manage the paperwork and speed up the process.
 At least, that’s what happened for Badgerow when he joined a feature animation studio in 2015.
 All he had to pay for was the fee to process his work permit at the border.
 “Once that paperwork was processed and my work permit was approved, I just had to foot the bill for the work permit,” he recalls.

 But things didn’t happen quickly.
-David accepted the job offer in late October 2014, and it took him five months to get his paperwork in order and actually make the move—and that was with help of an immigration company.
+David accepted the job offer in late October 2014, and it took him five months to get his paperwork in order and actually make the move—and that was with the help of an immigration company.
 Otherwise, the process could take up to a year.

 Express entry (permanent resident) track: $10,829 to $14,865

 If you’re hell-bent on living in Canada for a good long while, you can also apply for permanent residency through Express Entry.
 This takes an average of six months from application to approval.
-Just like immigrating by way of the skilled worker route, the application itself doesn’t cost anything, though there are numerous fees you will incur and documents you will need to provide during the process which add up quickly.
+Just like immigrating by way of the skilled worker route, the application itself doesn’t cost anything, though there are numerous fees you will incur and documents you will need to provide during the process, that add up quickly.